Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Introduction

-The rest of this paper is organized as follows.
-Section \ref{wellposed} deals with the well posedness problem, the numerical scheme and the main results.
-In section \ref{convergenceproof} we provide some error estimates for the deterministic homogeneous problem as preparatory results and then we provide the proof of the main results.
-Section \ref{numexperiment} provides some numerical experiments to sustain the theoretical findings.
+The rest of this paper is organized as follows. \secref{wellposed} deals with the well posedness problem, the numerical scheme and the main results.
+In \secref{convergenceproof}, we provide some error estimates for the deterministic homogeneous problem as preparatory results along with proof of the main results. \secref{numexperiment} provides some numerical experiments to sustain the theoretical findings.
+Those numerical experiments show the efficiency of the novel scheme comparing to the exponential scheme developed in \cite{Antjd1}.